Direct to garment printing is a process that utilizes a special ink jet based printer that uses special textile inks to print directly onto a garment.

 DTG printing requires no knowledge of screen printing–only a mastery of your computer, associated software, and the DTG printer itself.
 A disadvantage of DTG printing is the relatively high cost of the equipment and the inks.

 Despite the claims of some DTG manufacturers, direct to garment printing is not going to replace screen printing.
 However, direct to garment printing can be a useful solution for printing complex multi-color and photographic images for short run orders.
-For that reason, direct to garment printing makes it an attractive print method worthy of consideration.
+For that reason, direct to garment printing makes it a print method worthy of consideration for certain print applications.